Guide · Debug & distribute

 The marketplace

-Petty's own marketplace page currently lists the bundled plugins plus a community seed pack, each with its manifest details and declared permissions.
-A third-party submission flow is planned but not yet live — for now, host your plugin's zip on a GitHub release or project site and link to it from your repo.
+Petty's own marketplace page surfaces three layers: curated collections at the top (one-click multi-plugin packs that fire the petty://install-pack flow), the bundled plugins in the middle, and the community seed pack below.
+Every community plugin has an Install in Petty button that triggers the petty://install flow.
+A third-party submission flow is planned but not yet live — for now, host your plugin's zip on a GitHub release or project site and link to it from your repo, or roll a pack manifest as described above.

 There is no in-app plugin browser and no auto-update: every install is an explicit conscious decision by the user, which is exactly the trust model the plugin runtime was built around.